 Defence Counsel Services (DCS) ensures provision of timely and proficient legal assistance within the military justice system, including in applicable administrative proceedings, to members of the ADF and others.
 In practical terms, DCS coordinates and manages access to assistance by identifying and promulgating a panel of ADF legal officers, permanent and Reserve.

-DCS reports directly to the Chief Operating Officer and is hosted by Divisional Support Section within the Defence Legal Division.
+DCS reports directly to the Associate Secretary and is hosted by National Practice Management within Defence Legal Division.

 The Director, Defence Counsel Services (DDCS) has the following responsibilities:

 • To facilitate and co-ordinate legal assistance for persons facing trial before court-martial or Defence Force magistrate, and persons affected by the ADF administrative inquiry process, particularly commissions of inquiry and boards of inquiry.

 • To facilitate legal assistance for ADF members, as directed.

 • To assist legal officers with pre-trial or pre-hearing administration and preparation.

 • To assist legal officers and affected ADF members throughout the hearing/trial and/or inquiry processes.